 Once you're written your story, that's the time to get help.
 Show it to a professor, counselor or editor for a helpful critique.

 Need a bit more help with your law school applications?
-Take a look at the links on the next page.
+Take a look at the links below.

 - Accepted.com.
 "Law School Admissions." http://www.accepted.com/law/ (Feb.
 27, 2010)

 - "Admission Essay and Personal Statement Development Services." http://www.admissionsessays.com/ (Feb.
 27, 2010)

 - Bodine, Paul.
 "Perfect Phrases for Law School Acceptance."
 McGraw Hill, New York, 2009.